shawnrushefsky/sinit/README.md

     	The name of your new project (default "new-project") -s -stack string
-    	The project stack you want to create. e.g. node (default "node")
+    	The project stack you want to create. e.g. node (default "node") -t -theme string
+    	The name of the theme you want to use (for static sites, etc.) (default "mediumish") -u -theme-repo string
+    	The URL for the repo of the theme you want to use (for hugo) (default "https://github.com/lgaida/mediumish-gohugo-theme.git")
 ```